Aikleong7/Aikleong7/README.md

 ### Hi there 👋

+Goh Aik Leong

+### Im a Student of NYP taking DIT in Year 2
+⚡ Fun fact: I like to sleep and eat

 <!--
 **Aikleong7/Aikleong7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.